TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.5.5

+##### Ancient Tools
+Optimized ItemAttributeVariant items(cart hand-held objects) and cart entities.
+They are now only assigned textures that they will actually use.

+Massive optimization for carts.
+Carts now go 'dormant' when they don't need to visually update, resulting in far fewer calls to the GPU.
+Carts also update their mesh when possible instead of generating new meshes each render frame.
+Massive FPS improvement!

+Carts and their inventories now respect claims.
+No more grand theft auto!

+Carts cannot be deconstructed by players that do not have use/build permissions while in a claim.

+Fixed an issue that prevented Acacia wood from being carvable for a resin source.

+Added compatibility for the Reignited mod.
+Extinct pitch torches can be held against other fire sources to light the torch.

+Added compatibility for Fauna of the Stone Age mods.
+Thanks Weathersong for your Capreolinae patches!

+Narrow trees can now be stripped, too!
+Show off by crafting bark baskets using rare Greenspire Cypress bark.

+Oak and Acacia bark can now be used to create healing salves, too!

+Fixed a crash that occurred whenever a player tried to interact with the stretching frame with a collectible that does not have attributes.

+##### In Dappled Groves Compatibility
+Note: Some new Ancient Tools additions may be unavailable with Dappled Groves installed.
+For example, narrow log stripping

+Disabled the Ancient Tools adze molds.
+Adze heads are only craftable via smithing in Dappled Groves.

+Adjusted the mortarProperties object in the bark compatibility patch to work with the new Ancient Tools mortar system.

+Only soaked bark can be used for healing salve crafting.

+Removed all strippedlog patches.
+They're not need now that both mods use the vanilla debarked logs!

+##### Wildcraft Trees Compatibility
+Bark, Bark Baskets, Stretching Frames, Curing Racks, Beams, Wheels, and Carts can all now be crafted using the pretty wood variants from Wildcraft Trees!

+Willow, Alder and Bride In White narrow trees have narrow log variants that can be stripped for their bark.

+Douglas Fir and Spruce can be scored using a knife to create a leaking log for a consistent source of resin.

 #### Version 1.5.3
 Fixed an issue with the Japanese language file not loading(courtesy of Macoto Hino)